ingr-in/ns2/jaanu/saanu/README.md

-# StoReldp - Data Protection Mode
+# StoReldp - Data Reload 🔃 🔐 Protection Mode

 A lightweight JavaScript utility that captures and logs user interactions on elements marked with the `data-sto-rel-dp` attribute.
 This tool is designed for data protection and user activity monitoring purposes.